Technology Transfer Overview

 - Linking students to future job opportunities

 Inventors enjoy the satisfaction of knowing their inventions are being deployed for the benefit of the general public.
 New and enhanced relationships with businesses are another outcome that can augment one’s teaching, research and consulting.
 In addition, a share of any financial return from a license is provided to the inventor(s).
-For more information, please read the Guide to the Ownership, Distribution and Commercial Development of MIT Technology.
-Section 4.8 specifically discusses royalty distribution.
+Generally, once a year any net revenue due is shared in the proportion of 33% to inventors, authors, or contributors (as applicable) and is divided equally between those inventors, authors, or contributors (as applicable), unless all inventors, authors, or contributors (as applicable) agree in writing to an alternate distribution.

 The cooperation and collaboration of inventors are critical to the success of any technology transfer process.
 You can help us by: